What is the Difference between Spores and Liquid Culture?

 Pros And Cons of Liquid Culture

 In summary, both spore and liquid cultures have pros and cons, which should be carefully weighed against each other when deciding which one suits your needs best.
-For example, liquid cultures offer faster results but require a more initial investment.
-At the same time, spores provide greater choice but require additional time and resources for successful cultivation.

 Frequently Asked Questions